ibm-cloud-docs/assistant/system-entities.md

 {: caption="@sys-date examples" caption-side="top"}

 - @sys-date always returns the date in this format: yyyy-MM-dd.
 - \* Returns the next matching date.
-If that date has already passed this year, this returns next year's date.
+If the date passed for the current year, next year's date is returned.

 For the input `at 6 pm` @sys-time returns these values: